-The Advanced Light Source Division at Berkeley Lab is seeking a Computational Science Postdoc Fellow Postdoc from the Theoretical and Computational Sciences to work on accelerating materials discovery using Artificial Intelligence and Machine Learning techniques (AI/ML).
+The Advanced Light Source Division at Berkeley Lab is seeking a Computational Science Postdoc Fellow to work on the development of a user-friendly platform for Artificial Intelligence and Machine Learning tools (AI/ML) that will accelerate data analysis and research across various scientific applications.

 The ALS is a U.S. Department of Energy Office of Science national scientific user facility whose excellent scientific reputation, expert staff, and capabilities in the soft x-ray, hard x-ray, and infrared regimes attract more than 2,000 academic and industrial users each year in disciplines spanning physical, chemical, materials, biological, energy, and Earth sciences.
 It is one of five Berkeley Lab user facilities that serve a combined 11,000 users annually.
 The co-location of these user facilities - including the Molecular Foundry Nanoscale Science Research Center and the NERSC scientific computing center, as well as Berkeley Lab's outstanding programs in materials and chemical sciences among others - offers a prime environment for collaborative science.
 The ALS has been a global leader in soft x-ray science for more than two decades and is currently undertaking a new project (ALS-U) that will endow the facility with state-of-the-art x-ray capabilities.
 It's an exciting time to join our growing team!